fabiuslongo/pycaspar/README.md

 Starting Hotword detection...
 ```
-the amount of waiting seconds can be changed within the belief WAIT() in line 1464 of caspar.py.
+the amount of waiting seconds can be changed in the AGENT section of the config.ini file (WAIT_TIME).

 ### IoT commands and routines